jrebagliatti/techcasestudies/_posts/2016-12-15-Rockmetric.md

 A quote from the Rockmetric team:

 > "Running IT systems at high scale is always challenging.
 With help from senior members of team Microsoft, we were able to automate a big, critical, and time-consuming process of product deployment and testing.
-Microsoft VSTS tools are highly integrated with other Microsoft services like Azure; the Microsoft team helped us achieve an optimal solution that makes life easy for our IT team so that we can focus on our core product."
+Microsoft VSTS tools are highly integrated with other Microsoft services like Azure; the Microsoft team helped us achieve an optimal solution that makes life easy for our IT team so that we can focus on our core platform."